WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    * `date` be the signature's "date" parameter, interpreted as a Unix time.
    * `expires` be the signature's "expires" parameter, interpreted as a Unix time.
-1. If `integrity` names a header field that is not present in `exchange`'s response headers or which the client cannot use to check the integrity of `payload` (for example, the header field is new and hasn't been implemented yet), then return "invalid".
-If the selected header field provides integrity guarantees weaker than SHA-256, return "invalid".
-If validating integrity using the selected header field requires the client to process records larger than 16384 bytes, return "invalid".
-Clients MUST implement at least the `Digest` header field with its `mi-sha256` digest algorithm (Section 3 of
-   {{!I-D.thomson-http-mice}}).

-   Note: RFC EDITOR PLEASE DELETE THIS NOTE; Implementations of drafts of this RFC MUST recognize the draft spelling of the content encoding and digest algorithm specified by {{!I-D.thomson-http-mice}} until that draft is published as an RFC.
-For example, implementations of draft-thomson-http-mice-03 would use `mi-sha256-03` and MUST NOT use `mi-sha256` itself.
-This ensures that final implementations don't need to handle compatibility with implementations of early drafts of that content encoding.
 1. Set `publicKey` and `signing-alg` depending on which key fields are present:
    1. If `cert-url` is present:
       1. Let `certificate-chain` be the result of loading the certificate chain